dan-seng/dan-seng/README.md

-# Hi there, I'm Dan Seng 👋
+# Hi there, I'm Daniel Gidey 👋

 Welcome to my GitHub profile!
-I'm Dan Seng, a passionate software developer with a love for coding and continuous learning.
+I'm Daniel Gidey, a passionate software developer with a love for coding and continuous learning.

 ## About Me